Governing Body

 Meet the Governing Body

-Lanterns Governing Body is constituted to include two parent governors, a local authority governor, a headteacher, a staff governor and up to seven co-opted governors.
-Each governor takes on a specific role to monitor key governance areas, including safeguarding, curriculum, and special educational needs (SEN).
+Lanterns Governing Body is constituted to include at least two parent governors, a local authority governor, a headteacher, a staff governor and up to seven co-opted governors.
+Each governor takes on a specific role to monitor key governance areas, including safeguarding, curriculum, and special educational needs and disabilities (SEND).

 Mini Biographies